StaxWP/visibility-logic-elementor/readme.txt

 Check out [BuddyBuilder plugin](https://staxwp.com/go/buddybuilder).
 Create stunning communities on your site powered by Elementor and BuddyPress

+= Privacy Policy =
+We use Appsero SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

 == Installation ==

 1. Upload the plugin to your 'wp-content/plugins' directory